YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Patients often ask about RU58841 or pyrilutamide in the same sentence as minoxidil or topical finasteride.
 I separate those decisions.
 Minoxidil after hair transplant has its own timing because it can irritate the scalp, dry the skin, or create a shed that worries patients during recovery.
 The restart should wait until the scalp can tolerate it.

 Topical finasteride also needs medical context.
-It is still a medication discussion, not a casual cosmetic product.
-The dedicated page on topical finasteride around FUE explains why the prescription source, dose, exposure concerns, and timing matter.
+It is still a medication discussion, not a casual cosmetic product, because topical finasteride around FUE depends on prescription source, dose, exposure concerns, and timing.

 Research topicals add another layer because the product may not come through a regulated prescription channel.
 I do not put all topicals in one basket.
 I ask what the product is, why it is being used, where it is being applied, and whether the scalp is healed enough to tolerate it.